Multivariate Garch with dynamic beta: Applications

 with a maximum of the time lag $t_{m}$ of two months. $A_i$ corresponds to the difference in the area under $L(t)$ for positive and negative $t$.
 Due to the time symmetry of our model, using either $r_{ti}$ from equation \myref{a0} or the filtered returns $\eta_G$ should eliminate the leverage effect.

 It has been suggested by Black that the leverage effect is related to risk.
 To test this suggestion we show in the left panel of figure \ref{fig9} the asymmetry as a function of the mean value $\bar{\beta}_i$.
-Since ${\beta(t)}$ changes around 2006 we use two time series in the years from 1984 to 2005 and from 2007 to 2013.
+Since ${\beta(t)}$ changes around 2006 we use two time series, one covering the years 1995 until 2005 and a second one covering 2007 until 2013.
 The asymmetries are clearly negative and increase slightly with $\bar{\beta}$ as indicated by the line connecting the mean of $A$.
-By replacing $r_{t}$ by $\eta_G$ in equation \myref{a15} the effect should disappear.
+By replacing $r_{t}$ by $\eta_G$ in equation \myref{b15} the effect should disappear.
 As shown in the right panel this is in fact the case.

 The leverage effect can be included in the recursion.
-Analogous to the GJR-Garch model \citep{GJR} an additional matrix proportional to $P_\nu(t) \cdot GJR \cdot P_{\nu'}(t)$ with $GJR_{ij}= \delta_{ij}r_{ti}|r_{ti}|$ can be added on the r.h.s. of equation \myref{R1}.
+Analogous to the GJR-GARCH model \citep{GJR} an additional matrix proportional to $P_\nu(t) \; GJR \; P_{\nu'}(t)$ with $GJR_{ij}= \delta_{ij}r_{ti}|r_{ti}|$ can be added on the r.h.s. of equation \myref{R1}.
 For large $N$ the recursions for $v_0$ and $\beta$ are unchanged, only $v_1$ is affected.
 We repeated the fit including such a term.
 The likelihood improves, however the values of $\alpha$ and $\gamma$ are inside the errors the same.
 Also the results contained in figure \ref{fig9} remain the same.